Attention Residue Management: 5-Step Clearing Protocol

 Place your hardest work after your lightest transitions

-Schedule your most cognitively demanding work after a clean start: first thing in the morning, after lunch, or after a planned break.
-Don’t schedule complex analytical work immediately after a contentious meeting.
-Residue from that meeting will contaminate your analysis.
+Put your most demanding work after a clean start: first thing in the morning, after lunch, or after a planned break.
+Never line up complex analysis right behind a contentious meeting.
+The residue from that meeting will bleed into the analysis, because emotionally charged residue lingers longer than the ordinary kind [5].

 Schedule patternResidue riskBetter alternative